MicrosoftDocs/edge-developer/microsoft-edge/web-platform/os-regional-settings.md

 A regional code is a two-letter language code followed by a hyphen and a two-letter region code.
 Microsoft Edge uses ICU, which is an implementation of the Unicode standard's Internationalization API.
 See [ICU](https://icu.unicode.org/home).

-To set the user’s language preferences, Microsoft Edge gets the default values from the OS at the time it's first installed.
+To set the user's language preferences, Microsoft Edge gets the default values from the OS at the time it's first installed.
 After that, users can change the language preferences on **edge://settings/languages** and then sorting them in priority order.

 |Microsoft Edge Languages settings| Description |
 |--------|-------------------------|